The Ultimate Guide To The Martini

 The Big Martini No-Nos

-Watch the preparation - a good bartender will always make the Martini last to avoid warming and dilution while it waits on the bar.
-Dustin advises "do not free pour!
+Dustin advises: "Do not free pour!
 Measurements are very important.
 Also, bad garnishes.
 Oh, and another thing, when it’s not cold enough.
-To be fair there’s a lot on the line here and much to go wrong, don’t f*ck it up!"
+To be fair there’s a lot on the line here and much to go wrong.
+Don’t f*ck it up!"

 Mix a Martini Like A Master